DiscordAnaxes/infinitybots.js/README.md

-# Infinity Bot List API Wrapper
+# Infinity Bots API Wrapper
 The official NPM Module for interacting with the Infinity Bots API

 ---